Custom WebView HTTP IO is Bad

 Previously I wrote a post OkHttp as HTTP Engine for WebView.

 Now, I definitely can say that it was bad idea.
-And it's not an OkHttp
+And it's not an OkHttp's fault.

 NotOk: loading WebView resources via OkHttp was bad idea (not OkHttp's fault).
 Flucking WebView :(